J-1 Visa Computer Systems Engineer Jobs

 Verify whether your home country triggers the two-year rule

 Some Computer Systems Engineer J-1 holders from countries on the State Department's Exchange Visitor Skills List face a two-year home residency requirement after their program ends.
-Check the State Department's published Skills List for your country before accepting a host placement, since this requirement affects any future H-1B or immigrant visa filing.
+Check the State Department's published Skills List for your country before accepting a host placement, since this requirement affects any future H-1B visa or immigrant visa filing.

 Confirm your host employer's prevailing wage compliance